yuriboiii20-art/Task-Manager-ReactNative/README.md

 ### Theme & UI

 - **Dark/Light Mode Toggle:** Switch between dark and light themes with a toggle integrated into the custom bottom tab bar.
+  - Automatically detects the system theme (light/dark) and adjusts the app theme accordingly on startup.
 - **Smooth Transitions:** Animated transitions (200ms) for background and UI elements when changing themes.
 - **Consistent Material Design:** Built with React Native Paper, ensuring a uniform look and feel across all screens.